minjo1234/TIL/3.Resource/Develop/Language/NextJs/Navigating.md

 Next.js avoids this with client-side transitions using the `<Link>` component

 -  Keeping any shared layouts and UI.
 - Replacing the current page with the prefetched loading state or a new page if available.

+Client-side transitions